All Episodes

 So we're really seeing sprays increase in popularity.

-So make sure you have ventilation and try not to spray them close to your face so you're not inhaling them.
+So make sure you have ventilation and try not spray them close to your face so you're not inhaling them.

 I was told never to use sprays again.

-They've gotten smarter about this.
+They've become smarter about this.

 So you have an option here.